FAIRplus/the-fair-cookbook/content/recipes/interoperability/Storing text data in a knowledge graph.md

     relations = pd.concat([relations, df])
 ```

-Finally, we can visualize the resulting graph and export it in .ttl format.
+Finally, we can visualise the resulting graph and export it in .ttl format.

 ```python
 g.serialize(format = 'ttl')